Galanag/Personal_Portfolio/README.md

 # Personal_Portfolio
-This is responsive website design by html, css and js.
+This is responsive website designed by html, css and js.

 Check out screenshot of its some page.
 While I am expertise my skill in front end web developer, I prepared this for my personal portfolio.
 Check it is amazing combination.
 ![image](https://github.com/Galanag/Personal_Portfolio/assets/96224723/45f27fe9-d4be-4ff1-ad9b-abee46e9c261)